AtsushiSakai/bookmarklet.vim/README.md

 2. Command ":GenerateBookmarklet"

-3. Generate bookmarklet on the new buffer
+3. the bookmarklet is generated in a new buffer

-4. copy and use the bookmaarklet :)
+4. copy and use the bookmarklet :)

 ## License
 MIT License.
 Copyright (c) 2015 Atsushi Sakai